-Checking out, whether on Saturday evening or Sunday morning must be signed off by the camp ranger or appointed staff.
-When preparing to checkout please schedule a time with the camp ranger at the previous night's cracker barrel or other non-race event.
+Checking out, whether on Saturday evening or Sunday morning must be signed off by the Camp Master or appointed staff.
+When preparing to checkout please schedule a time with the Camp Master at the previous night's cracker barrel or other non-race event.